ThomasHepworth/analytical-platform-iam/init-roles/README.md

-## INIT-ROLES
+# INIT-ROLES

-Creates an IAM roles and policies to be used by the [role module](../modules/role) and codebuild
+Defines some IAM roles that are needed in every AWS account, which get used by the [role module](../modules/role) and CodeBuild

 ### Why